-ASSEMBLY/ROCK EVENT PROCEDURES
+ASSEMBLY PROCEDURES

 During the school day, special presentations and programs may be scheduled.
-On days when the pre-planned events take place, the students' scheduled class times are reduced in order to create a block of time for the assembly.
+On days when the pre- planned events take place, the students' scheduled class times are reduced in order to create a block of time for the assembly.

-"DOGHOUSE" REPORTS
+DOGHOUSE REPORTS

-Occasionally, despite being taught and understandingour UEBs, students may still choose not to follow ourUEBs.
+Occasionally, despite being taught and understanding our Habits, students may still choose not to live up to them.
 When this happens, they will be issued a DOGHOUSE Report.
 The issuing staff member will complete the report and there will be consequences for the behavior.

-Consequences will vary, but may include any of the following inno particular order: parent/guardian conference, conference with student, detention, loss of privilege, in-school suspension, out-of-school suspension, expulsion(by school board) or other action.
+Consequences will vary, but may include any of the following in no particular order: parent/guardian conference, conference with student, detention, loss of privilege, in-school suspension, out-of-school suspension, expulsion (by school board), or other action.